-We could let you do the hard work and get your hands dirty with Privacy Policies, but we know that it’s one of the things (Terms of Service, End User License Agreement, Licensing details, etc) that are never read by anyone, since users enjoy skipping them as fast as possible.
-But don’t worry, we’ll only extract the essential and give it back to you here.
+Instead of letting you do the hard work and get your hands all dirty with Privacy Policies, we’ll extract the essentials out of this one and give it back to you here.
+We know that it’s one of the things (Terms of Service, End User License Agreement, Licensing details, etc) that are never read by anyone, since users enjoy skipping them as fast as possible.

 Wait, this isn’t over, we’re past the personal data part, now it’s time to see what non-personal bits of data are they going to keep or access during your usage of their services.

-You are informed that AnonymousVPN’s website might use various tools or third-party software such as Google Analytics in order to collect certain data that’s not personal and does not directly enable AnonymousVPN to identify you, and a bunch of examples are given.
+You are informed that AnonymousVPN’s website might use various tools or third-party software such as Google Analytics in order to collect certain data that are not personal and does not directly enable AnonymousVPN to identify you, and a bunch of examples is given.